-This article is part of a series in association with sustainable investing app Clim8 Invest, looking at the growth of opportunities for people who want to help save the planet with their investments.
+This article is part of a series in association with sustainable investing app Clim8, looking at the growth of opportunities for people who want to help save the planet with their investments.

 Renewable energy is infinite and the “fuel” is free – that’s why it’s such a perfect resource for humanity to harness, but some people may struggle to understand how it is possible to make money from it.

 Since mankind first discovered coal and oil, the global economy has been dependent on these two types of ‘black stuff’ for almost every profit-generating process behind GDP growth.
 As a result, there may be a kind of subconscious assumption that “value” and therefore profit is only possible from a resource if it is finite, and if you control its supply in a world of rising demand.
 After the second world war, the USA became a huge consumer of oil, to power its fast growing economy, leading to its involvement in geopolitics in the Middle East.